ProtoSchool/protoschool.github.io/scripts/README.md

   - `npm run build:docs:develop` - update TOC in DEVELOPING_TUTORIALS.md
   - `npm run build:docs` - update ToC in both files

+## Testing
+We use a number of test suites to ensure the best possible user experience.
+These tests are run automatically for each pull request and build.

+When submitting a PR for a new feature, please include updated tests as well.
+You can use the following tools and commands to build your tests.

+### Cypress
+Cypress provides end-to-end testing that mimics the user's experience with our interface.

+TODO: add link to docs, most common commands and flags, incl how to keep window open, whether or not screenshots need to be committed, etc.

+### Jest
+Jest is used for snapshot testing of our CLI, the ProtoWizard.

+TODO: add link to docs, most common commands and flags, incl when and how to update (and when not to update) snapshots

 ## Event and Newsletter Data Import

 This project depends on some remote sources for data: